Hacking-the-Cloud/hackingthe.cloud/content/aws/general-knowledge/using_stolen_iam_credentials.md

 Data events are high-volume API calls for resources in an AWS account.
 Because of the number of times these APIs may be called, they are not logged to CloudTrail by default and in some cases they cannot be logged at all.

-An example of this would be [sns:Publish](/aws/enumeration/whoami/#sns-publish).
-By making this API call (and supplying a valid AWS account ID) we can get similar information as `sts:GetCallerIdentity`.
+An example of this would be [sqs:ListQueues](https://hackingthe.cloud/aws/enumeration/whoami/#sqslistqueues).
+By making this API call we can get similar information to `sts:GetCallerIdentity` without the risk of logging to CloudTrail.

 ```
-$ aws sns publish --topic-arn arn:aws:sns:us-east-1:*account id*:aaa --message aaa
+user@host:~$ aws sqs list-queues

-An error occurred (AuthorizationError) when calling the Publish operation: User: arn:aws:sts::123456789123:assumed-role/example_role/i-00000000000000000 is not authorized to perform: SNS:Publish on resource: arn:aws:sns:us-east-1:*account id*:aaa
+An error occurred (AccessDenied) when calling the ListQueues operation: User: arn:aws:sts::123456789012:assumed-role/no_perms/no_perms is not authorized to perform: sqs:listqueues on resource: arn:aws:sqs:us-east-1:123456789012: because no identity-based policy allows the sqs:listqueues action
 ```

-For more information on this technique, please see its [article](/aws/enumeration/whoami/).
+For more information on this technique, please see its [article](https://hackingthe.cloud/aws/enumeration/whoami/).

 ## Avoiding Detection